yshklarov/percolator/README.md

 Building
 --------

-Requirements: Percolator uses [ImGui](https://github.com/ocornut/imgui) for the user interface.
-ImGui supports many platforms and graphics backends, so it should be relatively straightforward to get Percolator to build on your system.

 **Linux**: Install CMake, SDL2, and GLEW (if you're on debian: packages cmake, libsdl2-dev, and libglew-dev).
 Then use the standard CMake build procedure.
 For example: